 Danielle de Wit studies International Public Administration in Leiden.
 She's also in love with biological food, her little kitten and cupcakes.

 Emily is originally from the UK.
-She moved to Groningen a year ago to study for her Master's degree and is struggling to leave.
+She moved to Groningen over a year ago to study for her Master's degree and is struggling to leave.
 She is really enjoying learning about and embracing Dutch culture.
-This former coach potato now cycles everywhere but of course offsets this with plenty of beer and cheese.
+This former couch potato now cycles everywhere but of course offsets this with plenty of beer and cheese.

 Heather was born on the Dutch island of St.Maarten and recently traded in her flip flops for snow boots.
 She spends her days trying not to butcher the Dutch language while raising her kids in the countryside of Holland.
 Her blog mydutchlife.com documents her not so Dutch observations